coderefinery/reports-and-proposals/phase-4-proposal/info_for_new_organizations.md

 as well as the need to update and develop world-class curriculum does not stop at the end of the CodeRefinery project.
 To keep this momentum, contribution by both skilled and motivated CodeRefinery instructors and coordination effort are essential.
 Therefore we are approaching the organizations that have training and digital skill development as a part of their mandates within and outside the Nordics.

+## What are the benefits of becoming a partner?

+Benefits for participating organizations (depending on the level of commitment):
+    • Continuation of CodeRefinery into the future and thus access to more workshops which are in high demand.
+    • Influence on course material development.
+    • Participation in collaborative training and train-the-trainer events.
+    • Cross-advertisement of workshops to a wide network of trainers and learners.
+    • Partners are acknowledged in every workshop they contribute to and highlighted on our website and social media.

+## What does becoming a partner actually mean?

 We kindly ask interested organizations to indicate with a letter of intent on how many person months or what FTE share you plan to contribute to this project per year to support our application towards the